TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 }
 ```

-Then you can query MDCB config at `/config` to return a json representation of MDCB config
+Subsequently, you can issue a request to the `/config` endpoint to return a json representation of your MDCB config:

 ```bash
 curl -H "x-tyk-authorization: <secured-endpoint-secret>" http://my-mdcb-host:8181/config